ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.markdown

 Now we need to add new "sensors" that format the input slider values and the current time to make them easier to compare.
 There are several steps:

 1. Locate the `sensor:` line in your **configuration.yaml** file.
 The code will go below this line.
-2. If there is an exisiting sensor such as `platform: yr`, add a dash and a space before it to begin a list (i.e., it should change to `- platform: yr`).
+2. If there is an existing sensor such as `platform: yr`, add a dash and a space before it to begin a list (i.e., it should change to `- platform: yr`).
 3. Paste the code for the new sensors on the next line.
 The code is shown below:

 <div class="highlighter-rouge"><pre class="highlight"><code>  - platform: time_date